GeorgiaHCA/ATCSP/README.md

 2. [Login](/signup/signup-confirmation.md)
 3. [Enter an experience](/enter-experience/enter-experience.md)

+#### You can also view the experiences which other people have consented to be made public, whether or not you share you choose to share your own experience.

 #### Then what?

 When you have entered an experience, you can decide who to share it with.
 We believe that your data should belong to you, so it's your choice what to do with it.
 You can also change your mind at any time by going to [my experiences] and selecting which options you would like